-We refer to the software modules by their name; for example, we refer to the Global Traffic Manager module as simply the Global Traffic Manager.
+We refer to the software modules by their name, for example, we refer to the Local Traffic Manager module as simply the Local Traffic Manager.
 If configuration information relates to a specific hardware platform, we note the platform.

-We apply bold formatting to a variety of items to help you easily pick them
+We apply bold text to a variety of items to help you easily pick them out of a

-out of a block of text.
-These items include web addresses, IP addresses, utility names, and portions of commands, such as variables and keywords.
-For example, the nslookup
+block of text.
+These items include web addresses, IP addresses, utility names, most controls in the Configuration utility, and portions of commands, such as variables and keywords.
+For example, click the Apply Policy

 We use italic text to denote a reference to another document.
 In references